 4. Will the class be recorded?

-If you would like to record the session, please make sure to log in with a compatible device.
+If you would like to record the session in your screen view, please make sure to log in with a compatible device, and we can give you permission so you can record it directly.

 5. Do you have any documents to guide us with weaving?

 Yes, we do!
-Doña Lidia has shared with us some handouts that she has in the past used for her in-person backstrap weaving workshops around the world.
-We will send a portion to you before the class and the rest after the class.
+Doña Lidia has shared with us some handouts that she has in the past used for her in-person backstrap weaving workshops around the world, and we’ve also created our own PDF guide with pictures and video links to help facilitate your weaving journey.

-We’ve also created this Facebook group for backstrap weavers to share their progress and challenges.
+We also started this Facebook group for backstrap weavers to share their progress and challenges.
 We hope to build a community supporting and helping each other.
-If you have any questions, you can share them there, also.
+If you have any questions, you can share them there!

 6. How do you know Doña Lidia?